tomasmalio/gomovil-deportes/README.md

 ```bash
 php composer install
 ```
+***Important:***
-***Important:*** the composer.json contains a command in which change owner permissions to the user "apache".
+- The composer.json contains a command in which change owner permissions to the user "apache".
 If you've other user for your web server be carefull because the *assets folder* must have owner permissions.
+- Validate that your're in your repository folder before install the composer.

 ## [Development](#development)